Myanmar police fire to disperse protest, four hurt, one critical

 A man had a chest wound but was not in critical condition.
 It was not clear if he was hit with a bullet or rubber bullet, the doctor said.

 State-run MRTV news said a police truck had been destroyed at a demonstration in Mandalay, Myanmar’s second biggest city.
-It showed footage of the aftermath, including injured police.
+It showed footage of the aftermath, including wounded police.

 MRTV described the protests as being orchestrated by people who wanted to harm the nation’s stability and had acted aggressively.
 It made no mention of the coup or other demonstrations across the country.